A methodology for building AI agents

 Everyone talked about it, and rightly so.
 Codenames for future models (Capybara, Tengu), the autonomous agent KAIROS, fake anti-distillation tools.
-Great headline material.
+Great material for headlines.

 The number that changes everything

-The conclusion is brutal: the choice of model is not the determining factor.
-The infrastructure around the model (the scaffold [3], the harness, the tooling) matters as much, if not more.
-That's exactly what Claude Code's source confirms in every file.
+The conclusion is hard to dodge.
+The choice of model is not the determining factor of an agent's performance.
+The infrastructure around the model (the scaffold [3], the harness, the tooling) counts as much and often more.
+That is also what the published analyses of Claude Code's source describe, section after section.

-Sebastian Raschka reaches the same conclusion.
-On the day of the leak, he publishes Claude Code's Real Secret Sauce (Probably) Isn't the Model [4], identifying the same patterns: repo context, prompt cache, structured tools, context reduction, memory, sub-agents.
-He then develops the analysis in Components of a Coding Agent with a mini coding agent in Python.
-His formulation: "the surrounding system plays as much of a role as the model itself".
-The principles that follow are a reading of Claude Code's source through that same lens.
+Sebastian Raschka reaches the same conclusion on the day of the leak itself, in a first post [4] where he lists the same ingredients I will detail below: project-context management, prompt cache, structured tools, context compression, memory, sub-agents.
+He then develops the analysis in Components of a Coding Agent with a mini coding agent in Python, and his formula captures what all the other analysts of the leak are also saying: "the surrounding system plays as much of a role as the model itself".
+The principles that follow are a reading of the available analyses through that same lens.

 Principle 1.
 The scaffold matters more than the model

-The leaked code reveals a system of 50+ tools organized in a plugin registry.
-The model doesn't "code."
-It orchestrates structured calls (read a file, run a command, search a pattern) and the scaffold executes.
+The published analyses describe a system of more than fifty tools organized in a plugin registry.
+The model doesn't really "code".
+It orchestrates structured calls (read a file, run a command, search a pattern in a directory) and the scaffold executes them.

 Principle 2.
 The prompt is the architecture